Billboard Music Award for Top Touring Artist

 This article lists the winners and nominees for the Billboard Music Award for Top Touring Artist.
 This award has been given out since 2011 and currently U2 hold the record for most wins in this category with three.

-The award is not given since 2021 because the touring business is disrupted by the COVID-19 pandemic.
+Due to the COVID-19 pandemic, no awards were given in 2021.
+Since then, it has not been reinstated but other touring category awards have been awarded, including Top R&B Tour, Top Latin Touring Artist and Top Rap Tour.

 Winners and nominees

 Winners are listed first and highlighted in bold.